Close

 Special Categories

-Diplomatic visas serve official government representatives, while transit visas accommodate brief stopovers under 24 hours.
+Diplomatic visas serve official government representatives, while transit visas accommodate brief stopovers.
 Family reunion visas enable visits to Vatican residents, requiring documented relationships and sponsor guarantees.
+Religious visas support clergy traveling to Italy for pastoral activities and can be issued for short or long-term stays depending on the assignment duration.

-Processing times vary from 15 days for standard applications to 60 days for specialized categories.
+Processing times vary from 5 to 15 business days for standard Schengen visa applications, with most ETIAS decisions issued within hours to a few days.
 Extensions may be possible for certain visa types through Italian immigration authorities.

 04